 Meets ANSI B30.16 Safety Code for hoists, and hoist manufacturers instructions.
 Overhead cranes and chain hoists are a common site across virtually every industry.
 These include construction, maritime, manufacturing, automotive, grocery, aerospace and municipalities, and more.
 Whether you operate a traveling bridge crane, a monorail crane, a floor mounted jib, a wall mounted jib, a gantry crane, or a mobile gantry crane (like a Gorbel crane), there are standards you have to abide by.
-Having a pendant warning tag on the crane pendant control is required for OSHA compliance.
+Having a pendant warning tag on the crane pendant control is required for OSHA alignment.

 Specific to this product, all overhead cranes have pendant controls.
 OSHA and ANSI regulations require that these overhead pendant controls have a warning tag attached to the pendant line, even if you use a remote control to move the bridge crane.
 If you have pendant controls dangling there, you need to have this warning tag fixed to the line.
 In these cases, you should also have one affixed to the overhead crane remote control.

 There are a lot of overhead hoist warning tags on the market.
 You, of course, are free to choose what works best for you and fits within your budget.
-At the end of the day, it doesn't matter what the warning tags are made of.
-If you have them on the crane pendant control, you are in compliance.
+At the end of the day, it doesn’t matter what the warning tags are made of.
+If you have them on the crane pendant control, you are in alignment.

 What’s different about our pendant warning tags?

 There are a couple things to note about our warning tags for overhead crane pendant controls that we think make a big difference: